Working with attachments

 Error handling

-The API returns detailed error responses for invalid requests.
+The API returns descriptive error messages for invalid requests.
+Validate input data before submitting requests to prevent issues.

 File size exceeded